Copyright © 2008 jsd

 In any case, it must be emphasized that the LHS of equation 5 is not «L feet», and the RHS is not «L yards».
 The units belong in the denominator, because we are stripping the units out of L by dividing them out.

 It must also be emphasized that carrying around a pure number, stripped of its units, is bad practice.
 You run the risk of forgetting which units go with which number.
-Sometimes the penalty for getting this wrong is 328 million dollars, as in the case of the Mars Climate Orbiter (reference 2).
+Sometimes the penalty for getting this wrong is on the order of three hundred million dollars, as in the case of the Mars Climate Orbiter (reference 2 and reference 3).

 There is a right way and a wrong way to express the units associated with a given quantity.